Skip to Content

 Should mild hearing loss be treated?

-Recognising and understanding the signs of mild hearing loss is crucial
+Recognising and understanding the signs of mild hearing loss is important

 Seeking early diagnosis and exploring appropriate treatment options can increase the effectiveness of how mild hearing loss is managed.